Last updated on July 5th, 2022 at 01:46 pm

 I write web content for a living.
 There are cardinal rules to having successful web content, rules for blog and page headlines, rules for design, and rules for engagement.
 Follow the rules and you can achieve success on the web, deviate from the rules and no one will visit your website.

 For this reason, I am always studying Internet marketing and the rules of good copywriting.
 I live and breathe the rules.
 Sometimes I find myself correcting my son’s English papers so his titles sound more catchy, to which I hear, “Mom!
 We can’t do it like that!
 Stop it!”
 Oops.

 When I share these rules with the clients who will benefit the most from them, they will push against their possible web success by reverting back to the way they’ve “always done it before”.
 Even if that “before” has driven them to pay for a website that does nothing for their business — and their phones stopped ringing months ago.

 Let’s face it.
 We have a tendency to like what we like, even if what we like is terrible for us.
 We stick with our wants and beliefs while screwing up our dreams — and we pretend what is going wrong with our dreams isn’t happening at all.

 No, I intended to mess up the words to the anthem to make it stand out . . .

-I think we are a high risk for never seeing our dreams come true if we aren’t willing to take a good hard look at our tendency to resist beneficial change; our inability to listen to professionals; and our unwillingness to set our egos aside, and be open to try something new.
+I think we are a high risk for never seeing our dreams come true if we aren’t willing to take a good hard look at our tendency to resist beneficial change; our inability to listen to professionals; and our unwillingness to set our egos aside and be open to trying something new.